Actions of St Eloi Craters

 The Canadians counter-attacked several times, then concentrated on consolidating the front line, ready for another attempt.
 Constant rain, oozing mud and incessant artillery-fire exhausted troops quickly and battalions had to be relieved after a couple of days.
 Canadian and British staffs were still ignorant of the German capture of craters 4 and 5.
 Conflicting reports added to the uncertainty but a reconnaissance by a Canadian major on 10 April found that the Germans were in crater 4.
 On 16 April, the Royal Flying Corps (RFC) photographed the area, showing the Germans in craters 2, 3, 4 and 5 and a trench round the front lips.
 Plans to attack were cancelled and for two weeks both sides exchanged artillery-fire.

-The mud and poor weather caused unprecedented misery on the troops but the first attack showed that with preparation, surprise and good timing a limited objective could be captured.
-The British had attacked with tired troops and had not achieved all of their objectives and the second attempt was at the cost of quick consolidation.
+The mud and poor weather caused unprecedented misery on the troops but the first attack showed that with preparation, surprise and good timing, a limited objective attack could succeed.
+The British had attacked with tired troops, had not achieved all of their objectives and the second attempt was at the cost of quick consolidation.
 At St Eloi, against an attack on a narrow front, where the defender had good observation, the ground could not be held.
 It was an open question as to what width of front to attack, narrow enough to guarantee success, yet wide enough to force the Germans to disperse their artillery-fire so that captured ground could be held.